EVMcrispr/evmcrispr-doc/aragonOS/finance.md

 ## Revoking Permissions

 :::warning
  This command can potentially remove a permission that is needed for the DAO to work.
-Be careful not removing the permissions to create votes in voting, create permissions in ACL, or manage apps in the kernel.
+Be careful to not remove the permissions to create votes in voting, create permissions in ACL, or manage apps in the Kernel.
 :::

 To remove a permission from an entity follow this syntax: